Making Tax Digital (MTD) for VAT: An Updated Guide (2024)

 • Submit quarterly updates, which will help the tax system get closer to real-time

 MTD for VAT is a component of a larger government effort to streamline the taxation system so that taxpayers can pay their taxes more accurately.
-Ultimately, the government aims to reduce the amount of tax lost due to avoidable errors from manual data entry.

 MTD for VAT primarily means that in order to submit a VAT Return, you must use accounting software that can link to HMRC's systems, or use a digital accounting process that can do so.

-When MTD was first introduced in 2019, businesses that were VAT-registered and had taxable revenues above the VAT registration threshold of £85k were required to maintain records electronically and submit their VAT returns using MTD compliant software.
+When MTD was first introduced in 2019, businesses that were VAT-registered and had taxable revenues above the VAT registration threshold of £85k were required to maintain records electronically and submit their VAT returns using MTD-compliant software.

 As we mentioned earlier, however, the Making Tax Digital rules have since changed to apply to a broader range of businesses and qualifying individuals.